wwarriner/uabrc.github.io/docs/workflow_solutions/r_environments.md

     To read more about how to get started with Git, please read our [git documentation](git_collaboration.md)
 <!-- markdownlint-enable MD046 -->

-1. To begin, you should create an empty repository either at [Github](https://github.com/) or the UAB Research Computing on-premises [Gitlab instance](https://code.rc.uab.edu/users/sign_in) where your project will be stored. this will open a new page with instructions on linking this remote repository with your local project.
+1. To begin, you should create an empty repository either at [GitHub](https://github.com/) or [Code.rc (GitLab)](https://code.rc.uab.edu/users/sign_in) where your project will be stored. this will open a new page with instructions on linking this remote repository with your local project.
 Keep these instructions open for later.
 A picture of the important piece can be seen below.

     ![!
 Instructions on how to link an existing local repository with the created remote repository](images/r_push_existing_repo_instructions.png)